elastic/rally/docs/migrate.rst

 Custom Parameter Sources
 ^^^^^^^^^^^^^^^^^^^^^^^^

 We have aligned the internal names between parameter sources and runners with the ones that are specified by the user in the track file.
-If you have implemented custom parameter sources or runners, please adjust the parameter names as follows:
+If you have implemented custom parameter sources or runners, adjust the parameter names as follows:

 ============== ======================= =======================
 Operation type Old name                New name